elizabethsiegle/valentinesday-poem-generator-sendgrid-anthropic-replicate-replit-exa/README.md

 ## Generate a Personalized Valentine's Day Poem w/ LLMs!
 ![screenshot of app](appscreenshot.png)

+S/o to S/o [Daniel Kim](https://www.twitter.com/learnwdaniel) for the “just a friend” to Jason Momoa [streamlit](twitter.com/streamlit) slider and general prose edits, [Sarah Chieng](twitter.com/SarahChieng) for the best [Exa AI](https://twitter.com/ExaAILabs) API support🔥, and [Kevin Leffew](https://twitter.com/kleffew94) for the idea

 #### Prerequisites
 - Twilio SendGrid account to send an email - [make an account here](https://signup.sendgrid.com/) and [make an API key here](https://app.sendgrid.com/settings/api_keys)
 - An email address to test out this project